-*See detailed photos of the Dremel work above
+*See detailed photos of the Dremel work below

 The aisles at the Feb.
 23-24 Keystone BIG Show in Grapevine, Texas flowed with ease as jobbers shuffled from booth to booth.
 The constant movement and hum of sales chatter buzzed like a homogenous spirit pushing business deals forward.